judsonlmoore/judsonlmoore.com/_posts/travel/destinations/ireland/2018-02-03-dublin-weekend-itinerary.markdown

 ---
 title:          Things to Do in Dublin - A 3-day Weekend Itinerary
-categories:		  ireland
+categories:     ['travel guide']
 tags:
-  - adventure
-  - itenerary
+  - europe
-  - travel guide
+  - ireland
-  - travel tips
+  - dublin
 description:    Discover things to do in Dublin for a weekend trip.
 Learn about sites of historical significance, the best nightlife, and get inspired for some sensational hikes.
 excerpt:        With just one visit, Dublin has become one of my favorite cities in the world.
 I pieced together the very best from my trip to Dublin in to this 3-day itinerary for things to do in Dublin.
 From historical sites, to nightlife, and hikes, Dublin has something for everyone.
 image:          /assets/images/2018/01/dublin-weekend-itenerary-river-liffey-min.jpg